AzertoxHDW/personnal-website/README.md

 **Want to help ?**

-Feel free to help me by creating a fork to edit some part of the code, or to suggest some king of page or information to add !
+Feel free to help me by creating a fork to edit some part of the code, or to suggest some kind of page or information to add !